yinfredyue/MIT6.828-old/Homeworks/hw1_boot_xv6/hw1.md

 Then we start tracing through the aseembly.

 ### Step 2
 We know that boot loader would be loaded to `0x7c00`, while kernel code would be loaded to `0xA0000`.
-To trace through `bootmain` function, refer to `bootblock.asm` and see the address is `0x7d3b`.
+To trace through `bootmain` function, refer to `bootblock.asm` and see the address of `bootmain` is `0x7d3b`.
 ```
 (gdb) b *0x00007d3b
 Breakpoint 2 at 0x7d3b